na-na-hi/renget/archive/how2playba.md

 The 1 dollar Serika is nice, but pretty unneeded.

 I'm not a big spender so I can't give too much of an opinion on the other packs.
-The anniversary selectors seem cool though, definitely worth a zinger box or two.
+[The anniversary selector](https://i.imgur.com/e44zYwW.png) seems cool though, definitely worth a zinger box or two.
+Prioritise Ako/Himari > Ui > rest

 ## Main story stuff (spoiler free)
 (WIP)